Geospatial-Digital-Special-Collections/docker/README.md

 See the docker README for documentation on how to build and use.

 Once built the containers can be run with either docker-compose or kubernetes.
-When running they provide a simple search interface at [http://localhost:5000](http://localhost:5000) based on a GDSC catalog or collection.
+When running they provide a simple search interface at [http://localhost:5000](http://localhost:5000) based on a GDSC catalog or collection(s).

 ### Documentation